-"That was not the most pleasant conversation I've ever had," said Slughorn grumpily.
+"That was not the most pleasant conversation I've ever had," complained Slughorn grumpily.
 You've lost me my vacation home."

 "I'm afraid you can't go back there," said Dumbledore.
 "I believe that by now they've torched the house."

-"What I'd like to know is how they found us!" said Sirius.
+"What I'd like to know is how they found us!" stated Sirius.

 "They?" asked Hermione in a worried tone.
 "You mean Death Eaters, don't you?"

-"I believe that, using the Ministry building's resources, they must have put a taboo on Riddle's made up name," said Dumbledore.
+"I believe that, using the Ministry building's resources, they must have put a taboo on Riddle's made up name," suggested Dumbledore.